Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/the-four-language-pathways/essay.md

 If literacy pathways are missing, then language may still be fully linguistic, but it lacks durable symbolic routes that support revision, comparison, textual accumulation, and broader forms of educational and research reuse.

-So the model does not claim that all deficits are identical.
+Different pathway constraints have different effects.

-It claims that pathway configuration matters, that access matters, and that developmental timing matters.
+The model's central claim is that pathway configuration matters, that access matters, and that developmental timing matters.

 ## Signed-language writing as a new literacy condition